Y2JT/year3-story-2018/README.md

 # Resident Evil

+Short story about the events of Resident Evil 6.

-Chapter 1 - Tall Oaks: Version 0.2
+Chapter 1 - Tall Oaks: Version 0.3